-Ah, there's a lot to be said for snowy weather.
+Ah, there's a lot to be said for bad weather.
 Who doesn't love an excuse to curl up with a great book?
-If your plans involve going no further than your living room couch over the coming cold evenings, we commend your choice.
+If your plans involve going no further than your living room couch this evening, we commend your choice.
 To keep your mind from wandering (and in case you need a break from Netflix), we have five brilliant books only recently on shelf that are worth curling up with.

 Related: These are four brilliant books made for bedtime reading in winter